 As your baby grows, your body will change and grow as well.
 This subsequently causes changes to your spine and posture.
 By regularly re-aligning the spine, chiropractors can help to create a more structurally supportive, mobile, and functional body that allows for improvement in pregnancy, labor, delivery, and health outcomes for both mom and baby.
 Research shows that chiropractic care can help decrease the following: duration of labor and delivery, use of forceps, fluid overload, likelihood of having pre-term delivery, carpal tunnel, high blood pressure, low back pain, and sacroiliac joint dysfunction.
 When you start seeing a chiropractor earlier in your pregnancy, it will allow you to catch small problems that could have become larger throughout the pregnancy.
 Regular chiropractic care can also minimize discomfort as your body naturally changes while preparing for your child’s birth.

-How We Help In All Stages Of Pregnancy
+How We Help In All Stages Of Pregnancy In West Omaha, NE

 As a family office, we absolutely love it when we get to help a family regain optimal function and remain healthy during the growth of their family.
 When a pregnant mom comes into our office, the doctor will start with a complete history and consultation.
 This is a time for the doctor to listen to your concerns and ask about previous pregnancies and deliveries as well as your daily life and habits.
 The doctor will also perform chiropractic and functional examinations to help get to the root cause of any problems you are experiencing.
 While spinal x-rays are commonly utilized for other patients, doctors will use an alternative test to detect inflammation in the spine and nervous system.
 This testing can help alert the doctor to areas of the spine that may be misaligned, causing interference with the body’s ability to function and heal.